riak/riak.github.io/docs/developing/usage/search.md

 err = cluster.Execute(cmd)
 ```

+### Curl

 ```curl
 export RIAK_HOST="http://localhost:8098"

 curl -XPUT $RIAK_HOST/search/index/famous
 ```

-> **Getting started with Riak clients**
+## Getting started with Riak clients

->
-> If you are connecting to Riak using one of Basho's official [client libraries](../../developing/client-libraries.md), you can find more information about getting started with your client in the [Developing with Riak KV: Getting Started](../../developing/getting-started/index.md) section.
+If you are connecting to Riak using one of Basho's official [client libraries](../../developing/client-libraries.md), you can find more information about getting started with your client in the [Developing with Riak KV: Getting Started](../../developing/getting-started/index.md) section.

 Note that the above command is exactly the same as the following, which
 explicitly defines the default schema.

+### Java

 ```java
 YokozunaIndex famousIndex = new YokozunaIndex("famous", "_yz_default");